ekazaev/route-composer/README.md

 }
 ```

-In the example without `RouteComposer` the code may seem simpler, however, everything is hardcoded in the actual method implementation.
+In the example without `RouteComposer` the code may seem simpler, however, everything is hardcoded in the actual function implementation.
 `RouteComposer` allows you to split everything into small reusable pieces and store navigation configuration separately from
 your view logic.
 Also, the above implementation will grow dramatically when you try to add Universal Link support to your app.
 Especially if you will have to choose from opening `ProductViewController` from a universal link if it is already present on the